Welcome to Plastic Cloud Edition - the Plastic SCM hosted solution.

 What happens if I accidentally remove a repository in Plastic Cloud?

 Actually, when a repository is removed, it's just marked as deleted.
-We wait for a few days before actually
+You will have up to two weeks

 Where is Plastic Cloud hosted?